OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-10.md

 ## 1 Chronicles 10:1

-The Philistines engaged in battle with Israel,
+The Philistines went into battle with Israel,
-and the men of Israel retreated from the Philistines and were slain on Mount Gilboa.
+and the men of Israel fled from the Philistines and were slain on Mount Gilboa.

 ---